KruznickMeta/dg_flowershow/Writing/The Science of Strong Business Writing - 8s Framework.md

 Remarkably, the simulation may extend to our muscles too.
 When a team led by an Italian researcher, Marco Tettamanti, asked people to listen to sentences related to the mouth, hand, and leg—“I bite an apple”; “I grasp a knife”; “I kick the ball”—the brain regions for moving their jaws, hands, and legs fired.

 ⁠⁠Using more-vivid, palpable language will reward your readers.
 In a recent letter to shareholders, Amazon CEO Jeff Bezos didn’t say, “We’re facing strong competition.”
-Channeling Tettamanti’s research, he wrote, <mark style="background: #FFB86CA6;">“Third-party sellers are kicking our first-party butt.
-Badly.”⁠⁠</mark>
+Channeling Tettamanti’s research, he wrote, “Third-party sellers are kicking our first-party butt.
+Badly.”⁠⁠

 ⁠⁠Another specificity tactic is to give readers a memorable shorthand phrase to help them retain your message.
 Malcolm Gladwell coined “the tipping point.”
 Management gurus W. Chan Kim and Renée Mauborgne came up with “blue ocean strategy”; essayist Nassim Nicholas Taleb, “black swan event.”⁠⁠